Article last updated Nov. 2025

 Recommendation for Class of 2027: Default to the SAT, but go ahead and try the ACT if you’d like.

-Update: Oct 2025.
+Update: Nov 2025.
 This section has been fully updated to reflect what we’ve learned from the Sep.
-2025 ACT (the first new test that was offered) and released official practice material.
+2025 ACT (the first new test that was offered), released official practice material, and the October 2025 ACT, which we went in and took.

 In the past, we STRONGLY recommended that students try both a diagnostic SAT and ACT.
 With uncertainty remaining surrounding the ACT, we’re now recommending that the following students try a diagnostic ACT, to see if it might be the better test for them: